taw10/crystfel/README.md

 ---------------

-See [INSTALL.md](INSTALL.md) for installation instructions, including installation via package manager and details of pre-existing installations at X-ray facilities around the world.
+See [INSTALL.md](INSTALL.md) for installation instructions, including our container registry, installation via package manager and details of pre-existing installations at X-ray facilities around the world.

 CrystFEL can be used from the command line or via a graphical user interface.
 To start the graphical user interface, run ```crystfel```.